hexxone/TeleJelly/README.md

 When targeting an updated version of Jellyfin, remember to set the correct `TargetAbi` version in `JellyfinPluginHelper`!

-Feel free to open Pull-Requests for useful additions and fixes you made, but if you disregard these guidelines, I will disregard your PR.
+> Feel free to open a new Pull-Requests for useful additions and fixes.

 ## Licensing